ankit-gubrani/Codebrains/README.md

 codebrains-aem
 ========

-CODEBRAINS Blog Maven Repository.
+Codebrainss Blog Maven Repository.
 This Project hold all the demo code for each blog.
+Codebrains is a technical blog maintained by Ankit Gubrani.
+He is a senior AEM developer and a blogger.

 This a content package project generated using the multimodule-content-package-archetype.